 If you are replacing a component, remove the existing component before performing the installation process.

-NOTE: This procedure is only applicable if you are installing an M.2 2280 solid-state drive into solid-state drive slot 1 (M.2 PCle SSD 1) on the system board.
+NOTE: This procedure is only applicable if you are installing an M.2 2280 solid-state drive in the solid-state drive slot 1 (M.2 PCle SSD 1).